 Cinnamon: I love adding cinnamon to my coffee and smoothies both for flavor and for improved blood circulation.
 While cinnamon isn’t known for its liver-cleanse properties, I adore its circulatory benefits.

-More liver cleanse foods that I didn’t include in this smoothie are beets, artichoke, asparagus, kale, and Brussels sprouts, cabbage, lime, avocados, green tea, grapefruit, and garlic.
-Feel free to play with your smoothie ingredients and perhaps consider adding beets, avocado, kale, and/or grapefruit.
+More liver cleanse foods that I didn’t include in this smoothie are papaya, beets, artichoke, asparagus, kale, and Brussels sprouts, cabbage, lime, avocados, green tea, grapefruit, and garlic.
+Feel free to play with your smoothie ingredients and perhaps consider adding papaya, beets, avocado, kale, and/or grapefruit.

 What else can you do to help detox your liver?
 Drink raw vegetable juice (think leafy greens and beet juice), make sure you get plenty of B vitamins, Vitamin C and iron in your diet, take a milk thistle supplement and/or a dandelion supplement, and/or consume beef liver or take a liver supplement.